-Costa Rica is one of the hottest destinations to visit in 2016 as British Airways launches the first direct flights from the UK to capital San Jose in May.
+Costa Rica is one of the hottest destinations to visit after British Airways launched the first direct flights from the UK to capital San Jose in May 2016.
 But is this small Central American country worth the 11-hour flight?

 SEE ALSO: Why Costa Rica is perfect for a family holiday